2025 Festival Line-up

 His latest book is the 2024 Pulitzer Prize Finalist in General Nonfiction, Fire Weather: A True Story from a Hotter World (Knopf, 2023), a stunning account of a colossal wildfire and a panoramic exploration of the rapidly changing relationship between fire and humankind.
 In May 2016, Fort McMurray, the hub of Canada’s oil industry and America’s biggest foreign supplier, was overrun by wildfire.
 The multi-billion-dollar disaster melted vehicles, turned entire neighborhoods into firebombs, and drove 88,000 people from their homes in a single afternoon.
 Through the lens of this apocalyptic conflagration—the wildfire equivalent of Hurricane Katrina—Vaillant warns that this was not a unique event, but a shocking preview of what we must prepare for in a hotter, more flammable world.
 With masterly prose and a cinematic eye, Vaillant takes us on a riveting journey through the intertwined histories of North America’s oil industry and the birth of climate science, to the unprecedented devastation wrought by modern forest fires, and into lives forever changed by these disasters.
 Vaillant’s urgent work is a book for—and from—our new century of fire, which has only just begun.

 Latest Book: Fire WeatherPlease consider purchasing this book through Abraxas, our local independent bookstore and an important partner in the Festival.
-Open page: Abraxas
+Open Page: Abraxas

 Website: Open Page

 Please consider purchasing this book through Abraxas, our local independent bookstore and an important partner in the Festival.
-Open page: Abraxas
+Open Page: Abraxas

 Website: Open Page